The Marriage of Figaro: Act 2

-The Count and Countess return.
-The Countess, thinking herself trapped, desperately admits that Cherubino is hidden in the closet.
-The enraged Count draws his sword, promising to kill Cherubino on the spot, but when the closet door is opened, they both find to their astonishment only Susanna (Finale: "Esci omai, garzon malnato" – "Come out of there, you ill-born boy!").
-The Count demands an explanation; the Countess tells him it is a practical joke, to test his trust in her.
-Shamed by his jealousy, the Count pleads for forgiveness.
-When the Count presses about the anonymous letter, Susanna and the Countess reveal that the letter was written by Figaro, and then delivered by Basilio.
-Figaro then arrives and tries to start the wedding festivities, but the Count berates him with questions about the anonymous note.
-Just as the Count is starting to run out of questions, Antonio the gardener arrives, complaining that a man has jumped out of the window and damaged his carnations while running away.
+The count and countess return.
+The countess, thinking herself trapped, desperately admits that Cherubino is hidden in the closet.
+The enraged count draws his sword, promising to kill Cherubino on the spot, but when the closet door is opened, to their astonishment, they find only Susanna (Finale: "Esci omai, garzon malnato" – "Come out of there, you ill-born boy!").
+The count demands an explanation; the countess tells him it is a practical joke to test his trust in her.
+Shamed by his own jealousy, the count pleads for forgiveness.
+When the count presses about the anonymous letter, Susanna and the countess reveal that the letter was written by Figaro, and then delivered by Basilio.
+Figaro then arrives and tries to start the wedding festivities, but the count berates him with questions about the anonymous note.
+Just as the count is starting to run out of questions, Antonio the gardener arrives, complaining that a man has jumped out of the window and damaged his carnations while running away.
 Antonio adds that he tentatively identified the running man as Cherubino, but Figaro claims it was he himself who jumped out of the window, and pretends to have injured his foot while landing.
-Figaro, Susanna, and the Countess attempt to discredit Antonio as a chronic drunkard whose constant inebriation makes him unreliable and prone to fantasy, but Antonio brings forward a paper which, he says, was dropped by the escaping man.
-The Count orders Figaro to prove he was the jumper by identifying the paper (which is, in fact, Cherubino's appointment to the army).
-Figaro is at a loss, but Susanna and the Countess manage to signal the correct answers, and Figaro triumphantly identifies the document.
-His victory is, however, short-lived: Marcellina, Bartolo, and Basilio enter, bringing charges against Figaro and demanding that he honor his contract to marry Marcellina, since he cannot repay her loan.
-The Count happily postpones the wedding in order to investigate the charge.
+Figaro, Susanna, and the countess attempt to discredit Antonio as a chronic drunkard whose constant inebriation makes him unreliable and prone to fantasy, but Antonio brings forward a paper, which, he says, was dropped by the escaping man.
+The count orders Figaro to prove he was the jumper by identifying the paper (which is, in fact, Cherubino's appointment to the army).
+Figaro is at a loss, but Susanna and the countess manage to signal the correct answers, and Figaro triumphantly identifies the document.
+His victory is, however, short-lived: Marcellina, Bartolo, and Basilio enter, bringing charges against Figaro and demanding that he honour his contract to marry Marcellina, since he cannot repay her loan.
+The count happily postpones the wedding in order to investigate the charge.